Health insurers seek higher tax deductions, lower GST on policies

-New Delhi, Jan 28 (IANS) The health insurance sector has sought favourable tax treatment from the government to help penetrate this important security to the masses especially on account of rising hospitalisation bills during the pandemic.
+New Delhi: The health insurance sector has sought favourable tax treatment from the government to help penetrate this important security to the masses especially on account of rising hospitalisation bills during the pandemic.

 In a set of recommendations involving tax treatment for health insurance policies, the industry had urged the government to immediately increase the 80 D tax deduction benefit for individuals on their premium payment for health insurance policies.